Black and White Rainbows: Singles

 "People at War" was released alongside a music video in June 2016, in partnership with the UN Refugee Agency.

 The lead single from the album, "Mad Love", was released on 6 February 2017.

 "Lost in You" was the second song released from the album, on 24 February 2017.

 "The Beat of Your Heart" was the third song released from the album, on 3 March 2017.

 Content

 Musical style

-In allusion to the style of Black and White Rainbows, Henry Yates of LouderSound detailed an "electro-tinged pop rock" sound "between U2 and Thirty Seconds To Mars".
-AllMusic remarked that Bush "managed to craft a collection of adult contemporary hard rock" with the record.
+Discussing the overall sound on Black and White Rainbows, Henry Yates of LouderSound described the album as having an "electro-tinged pop rock" sound "between U2 and Thirty Seconds To Mars".
+AllMusic commented that Bush "managed to craft a collection of adult contemporary hard rock" with the record.
+Spectrum Culture described the album as an arena rock effort.

 Critical reception

 Black and White Rainbows received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 49 based on 4 reviews, indicating "mixed or average reviews".

 Neil Z. Yeung of AllMusic rated the album three out of five stars, calls it "an interesting piece of the Bush discography", and states that it "hints at a late-era trajectory shift and a reinvigorated spirit for Rossdale and company."
 In a two out of five star review, The Guardians Gwilym Mumford claims: "Album number seven sands down what little edge the band once had and buffs their sound to a banal, stadium-rock sheen."